 Fife Lake real estate is some of the most expensive in Michigan, although Fife Lake house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fife Lake is generally considered to be a blue-collar town.
-36.16% of the Fife Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fife Lake is a blue-collar town, with 36.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fife Lake is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Fife Lake who work in office and administrative support (18.08%), sales jobs (13.56%), and healthcare suport services (6.21%).

 Also of interest is that Fife Lake has more people living here who work in computers and math than 95% of the places in the US.